 If you’re not growing on an individual level, it will be very hard to grow in the relationship.

 One of the most common things I’ve experienced in my coaching practice is that people “lose” themselves after marriage.
 Their sense of identity becomes so attached to the relationship with their spouse (and later on with their kids) that they don’t even know who they are as an individual.

-To simply put it, allow yourself and your partner to go out with friends or other relatives without each other.
+Simply put, allow yourself and your partner to go out with friends or other relatives without each other.
 Give each other space to breathe and have some time for themselves.
-This will NOT make you less important for them.
+This will NOT make you less important to them.

-Bonding rituals are acts and behaviors that deepen your connection with your partner, ignite passion and intimacy, and keeps the spark alive.
+Bonding rituals are acts and behaviors that deepen your connection with your partner, ignite passion and intimacy, and keep the spark alive.

-Can you see what’s wrong in this statement?
+Can you see what’s wrong with this statement?
 Let me elaborate.

 First of all, after spending a couple of years with their spouse, many people get desensitized and underestimate the power of such little, often subtle relationship habits.
-Considering them “obvious” and “ordinary” is where the problem lies.
+Considering those habits “obvious” and “ordinary” is where the problem lies.